udayakumar-s/ej2-angular-docs/ej2-angular/avatar/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Avatar component
+# Getting started with Angular Avatar component

 The following section explains the steps required to create a simple avatar component using styles and its basic usage.